NoSkhil/pHash-api/README.md

 - https://www.hackerfactor.com/blog/?/archives/432-Looks-Like-It.html

-Hamming Distance
+Hamming Distance for similarity of binary strings
-- The Hamming distance measures the difference between two binary strings of the same length by counting how many bit positions differ.
-A lower Hamming distance indicates higher similarity.
+- How many bit positions differ in a binary string.
+- Lower Hamming distance indicates higher similarity.
 Eg, For the binary strings `00010` and `00001`, bits differ at positions 4 and 5.
 So the Hamming distance is 2.

-Dot Product for Similarity:
-- The Dot Product of two vectors is calculated by multiplying their corresponding components and summing the results.
+Dot Product for similarity of binary vectors
 Eg,
 1) For binary vectors v1 = [0, 1, 1, 0] and v2 = [0, 1, 0, 1]
 2) Dot Product = (0 x 0) + (1 x 1) + (1 x 0) + (0 x 1) = 0 + 1 + 0 + 0 = 1.